mzdb/mzdb-swath/README.md

  				http://xerces.apache.org/xerces2-j/

- How it works in a few words?
+ How does it work in a few words?
 (More info in MzRTree.java)

  1) Create an object MzRTree from an mzXML file using the constructor